ROCm/MIOpen/README.md

 mkdir build; cd build;
 ```

 Next configure cmake.
-The preferred backend for MIOpen can be set using the `-DMLOPEN_BACKEND` cmake variable.
+The preferred backend for MIOpen can be set using the `-DMIOPEN_BACKEND` cmake variable.

 #### For OpenCL, run:

 ```
-cmake -DMLOPEN_BACKEND=OpenCL ..
+cmake -DMIOPEN_BACKEND=OpenCL ..
 ```

 The above assumes that OpenCL is installed in one of the standard locations.
 If not, then manually set these two cmake variables:

 ```
-cmake -DMLOPEN_BACKEND=OpenCL -DOPENCL_LIBRARIES=<opencl-library-path> -DOPENCL_INCLUDE_DIRS<opencl-headers-path> ..
+cmake -DMIOPEN_BACKEND=OpenCL -DOPENCL_LIBRARIES=<opencl-library-path> -DOPENCL_INCLUDE_DIRS<opencl-headers-path> ..
 ```

 #### For HIP, run:

 Set the C++ compiler to `hcc`.
 ```
-cmake -DMLOPEN_BACKEND=HIPOC -DCMAKE_PREFIX_PATH="<hip-installed-path>;<hcc-installed-path>;<clang-ocl-installed-path>" ..
+cmake -DMIOPEN_BACKEND=HIPOC -DCMAKE_PREFIX_PATH="<hip-installed-path>;<hcc-installed-path>;<clang-ocl-installed-path>" ..
 ```
 An example cmake step can be:
 ```
-CXX=/opt/rocm/hcc/bin/hcc cmake -DMLOPEN_BACKEND_HIPOC -DCMAKE_PREFIX_PATH="/opt/rocm/hcc;/opt/rocm/hip" ..
+CXX=/opt/rocm/hcc/bin/hcc cmake -DMIOPEN_BACKEND_HIPOC -DCMAKE_PREFIX_PATH="/opt/rocm/hcc;/opt/rocm/hip" ..
 ```

 By default the install location is set to '/opt/rocm', this can be set by using `CMAKE_INSTALL_PREFIX`:

 ```
-cmake -DMLOPEN_BACKEND=OpenCL -DCMAKE_INSTALL_PREFIX=<mlopen-installed-path> ..
+cmake -DMIOPEN_BACKEND=OpenCL -DCMAKE_INSTALL_PREFIX=<miopen-installed-path> ..
 ```

-Also, the path to database for network configs can be set using the `MLOPEN_DB_PATH` variable.
+Also, the path to database for network configs can be set using the `MIOPEN_DB_PATH` variable.
 By default it is set to where the database files would be installed.
 For development purposes, setting `BUILD_DEV` will set the path to the database files stored in the source directory:

 ```
-cmake -DMLOPEN_BACKEND=OpenCL -DBUILD_DEV=On ..
+cmake -DMIOPEN_BACKEND=OpenCL -DBUILD_DEV=On ..
 ```

 The configuration can be changed after running cmake by using `ccmake`: